Q: What is the Downtown Austin Alliance?

 Q: Who are the members of the Downtown

-A: Downtown property owners with property valued over $500,000 are automatically assessed members of the DAA, and any other Austin organizations or individuals are welcomed to join.
+A: Downtown property owners with property valued over $500,000 are automatically assessed members, and any other Austin organizations or individuals are welcomed to join.
 Click here for our membership levels and benefits.

-Q: Can I get involved with the DAA if I’m not a member?
+Q: Can I get involved with the Downtown alliance even if I’m not a member?

 A: Yes.
-The DAA hosts educational breakfast meetings – called Issues and Eggs – to help the community learn about hot topics affecting downtown.
+We host educational breakfast meetings – called Issues and Eggs – to help the community learn about hot topics affecting downtown.
 Sign up for our newsletter to learn about the next meeting.

 Q: Is the Downtown Austin Alliance part of